 Rebecca Drolen (b.
-1983) is an artist and educator currently working in Arkansas.
+1983) is an artist, educator, and independent curator working in Arkansas.
 Her photographs are concerned with how individuals visually assemble their identity – and she is particularly preoccupied with hair.
 Her work balances built spaces, assemblage and performance, but the end result is persistently the photograph.

 Drolen’s work has been shown in group and solo exhibitions on a national and international level, within noteworthy venues such as the Huffington Post, Oxford American’s “Eyes on the South,” the Light Factory, the Houston Center for Contemporary Craft, Texas Tech University, The Oklahoma State Museum of Art, the CICA Museum in Gimpo, Korea, and the Theory of Clouds Gallery in Kobe, Japan.
 Drolen has had work published in various art magazines and blogs and has photographs held in private collections as well as the permanent collection at McNeese State University in Lake Charles, Louisiana.

 Drolen received her MFA in Photography in 2009 from Indiana University.
-She currently is an Assistant Professor of and Area Head of Photography at the University of Arkansas.
+She is an Assistant Professor of and Co-Area Head of Photography at the University of Arkansas.